Extremes in High Dimensions: Methods and Scalable Algorithms: Method

 As in score-matching, we start with the score functions

 for all $\complementaryparameter\in\locationS,\modifiedvariogramL\in\variogrammatricesS$.
-But in our case, the score functions are not score functions in a strict sense, because we do not require the functions $\density$ to be densities.
-The idea is that (i)~normalization constants and other factors that only depend on the argumement~$\argument$ do not affect the score anyways and that (ii)~understanding the dependence structures of the data does not require the whole density but only the ``shape'' of it.
+But in our case, the score functions are not score functions in a strict sense because we do not require the functions $\density$ to be densities.
+The idea is that (i)~normalization constants and other factors that only depend on the argument~$\argument$ do not affect the score anyway and that (ii)~understanding the dependence structures of the data does not require the whole density but only the ``shape'' of it.

 We then use the score functions to assess the quality of the parameters $\complementaryparameter$ and $\modifiedvariogramL$.
-Standard score matching measures the parameters' quality by \cite[p.~697ff]{Hyvarinen2005}
+Standard score matching measures the parameters' quality by \citep[p.~697ff]{Hyvarinen2005}

-with $\empiricaldensity$ the data-generating density.
-But this is not possible here, because this function do not yield the desired reformulation that we derive later in Theorem~\ref{scorematchinggeneral}.
+where $\empiricaldensity$ is the data-generating density and $\scorefunction[\argument]\deq \nabla_{\argument} \log \empiricaldensityF{\argument}$ are the values of the ``true'' score function.
+But this is not possible here because this function does not yield the desired reformulation that we derive later in Theorem~\ref{scorematchinggeneral}.
 Inspired by follow-up work to \citet{Hyvarinen2005}, such as \citet{Hyvarinen2007,Liu2019,Yu2020}, we generalize the score-matching approach to